Taijiquan – Intelligence in Motion

 Keep on keeping on

-Tai Chi is beneficial only when you do it, not just when you know how to do it.
-Many students, being typical Europeans, come to class wishing "to learn Taijiquan".
-Fortunately, the slow form has the wisdom to be so complicated and full of detail that one lifetime is not enough to "learn it".
-If there was a wonder pill that could make you know every movement of every form of every style, you would gain nothing - you would still have to get up and do it.
-The term Gong Fu (formerly known as Kung Fu), which translates as "work and time", is often used to express the same idea Virgil wrote down more than 2000 years ago: "labor vincit omnia improbus" - effort overcomes every difficulty.
+Tai Chi is beneficial only when you do it, not when you know how to do it.
+Many students, being typical Europeans, come to class wishing „to learn Taijiquan“.
+Fortunately, the slow form has the wisdom to be so complicated and full of detail that one lifetime is not enough to „learn it“.
+If there was a wonder pill that could make you know every movement of every form of every style, you would gain nothing – you would still have to get up and do it.
+The term Gong Fu (formerly known as Kung Fu), which translates as „work over time“, is often used to express the same idea Virgil wrote down more than 2000 years ago: „labor vincit omnia improbus“ – effort overcomes every difficulty.